Table of Contents

 - Plasma Membrane: Selectively permeable, interacts with the environment.

-- Mesosome: Extensions of the plasma membrane, involved in cell wall formation and other functions.
+- Mesosome: Extensions of the plasma membrane.

-- Chromatophores: Membranous extensions containing pigments (in some prokaryotes like cyanobacteria).
+- Chromatophores: Membranous extensions containing pigments.

 Motility and Surface Structures